SocLif/coming-soon/README.md

-## sectID.com - COMING SOON
+## SocLif.com - COMING SOON

-Discover sectID, where influencers, businesses, and users converge for a revolutionary social networking experience.
+Discover SocLif, where influencers, businesses, and users converge for a revolutionary social networking experience.
 Seamlessly connect, collaborate, and redefine your online presence.
-Join sectID for boundless possibilities in the world of social media interactions.
+Join SocLif for boundless possibilities in the world of social media interactions.

 ## Getting Started